🚀 BMIC Presale LIVE — $0.049 per token | 85% APY | TGE Q2 2026 Buy BMIC Now →

 Is sub-second finality the same as a fast block time?

-Which chains genuinely offer sub-second finality?
+Which chains genuinely offer sub-second finality in 2026?

 Does sub-second finality matter for retail users?